 East Asian Languages & Civilizations: Chinese, Japanese, Korean, Manchu, Mongolian, Uyghur, Vietnamese

 Germanic Languages & Literatures: German, Swedish, Scandinavian language tutorials (Danish, Finnish, Norwegian)

-Linguistics: American Sign Language (does not satisfy the College language requirement), Hittite, Indo-European, Old Church Slavonic
+Linguistics: American Sign Language, Hittite, Indo-European, Old Church Slavonic

 Near Eastern Languages & Civilizations: Akkadian, Arabic, Aramaic, Armenian, Egyptian, Hebrew (Classical and Modern), Persian, Sumerian, Turkish, Yiddish